-The Graduate Program offers the prestigious National Institute of Health Initiative for Maximizing Student Diversity (IMSD) Graduate Study Awards to outstanding underrepresented students who are admitted to one of the participating Ph.D. biomedical programs at the University of Arizona.
+The Graduate Program offers the prestigious National Institute of Health Initiative for Maximizing Student Development (IMSD) Graduate Study Awards to outstanding underrepresented students who are admitted to one of the participating Ph.D. biomedical programs at the University of Arizona.

 Applicants must be: